Series / The First Shop of Coffee Prince

 - Hot And Cold: Han Kyul.

-- Idiosyncratic Episode Naming: Each episode is called a cup, starting with First Cup and ending with Seventeenth Cup.
+- Idiosyncratic Episode Naming: Each episode is called a cup, starting with First Cup, then Second Cup, and ending with Final (17th) Cup.

 - If It's You, It's Okay: Han Kyul tells Eun Chan, "I like you.
 Whether you're a man, or an alien...
 I don't care anymore."